 When you are looking to install a home sauna, one of the first decisions you will have to make is what type of sauna you want.
 Do you want an infrared sauna or the traditional hot rock or steam sauna?
-What room of your home will you put your sauna?
-Do you need something built in or will a standalone kit be a better more cost effective option?
+What room of your home will you put your sauna in?
+Do you need something built-in or will a standalone kit be a better more cost-effective option?
 Most experts recommend that you obtain an infrared sauna kit for its many health benefits, space versatility, and ease of use and maintenance.
 A hot rock or steam sauna can be constructed as big as you want and be custom fit to your space whereas an infrared sauna cannot be.
-When opting for a steam or hot rock sauna you also forgo the tremendous health benefits that only far infrared offers.
+When opting for steam or hot rock sauna you also forgo the tremendous health benefits that only far infrared offers.
 And an infrared sauna has the cheapest initial cost, making it ideal for those who want a sauna but don’t have a lot of money to spend.
 A home infrared sauna kit works best for the majority of homeowners.

 Mistake #1 – Sauna Types – Not choosing the sauna that is going to maximize your health benefits.

 Traditional Saunas Today most traditional home-style saunas use an Electric Sauna heater as it allows the choice of a dry or wet sauna.
 This is the most well-known style still predominantly used in the United States but fewer are being built each year due to the change in sauna technology.
 The traditional steam and dry heat saunas use convection heat, meaning that we heat the air and then heat the body.
 This type of heat only penetrates the body about 3mm deep and your sweat only contains 3% toxins released from the body.
-You are familiar with convection heat in your oven and if you find it difficult to sit in a steam or dry heat saunas as they reach temperatures near 200 degrees remember you can make a mean dinner roast at about 200 degrees in your convection oven.
+You are familiar with convection heat in your oven and if you find it difficult to sit in steam or dry heat saunas as they reach temperatures near 200 degrees remember you can make a mean dinner roast at about 200 degrees in your convection oven.
 People who have stayed in this convection environment too long have died.
-There are many health benefits related to sweating otherwise people wouldn’t be doing this for thousands of years, but today there is a better, safer way to sweat with profound health benefits just not found in a convection heated sauna.
-Over the centuries this type of sauna is known for its healing and detoxification properties but with the advent of far infrared, the healing benefits of sauna have broadened and can be experienced more rapidly with a longer lasting health impact with the use of far infrared.
+There are many health benefits related to sweating otherwise people wouldn’t be doing this for thousands of years, but today there is a better, safer way to sweat with profound health benefits just not found in a convection-heated sauna.
+Over the centuries this type of sauna is known for its healing and detoxification properties but with the advent of far infrared, the healing benefits of sauna have broadened and can be experienced more rapidly with a longer-lasting health impact with the use of far-infrared.
 In a traditional sauna, many individuals with chronic conditions such as cardiovascular health are recommended to limit sauna sessions due to the intense heat stressing the body.
 This is not the case with far infrared sauna and it is used in many hospitals specifically to treat cardiovascular disease.